shashank-bairy/prack/README.md

 # Prack (Project Rack)

-A CLI project assistant for developers.
-It's used to avoid repetitive commands typed while setting up a project.
+A CLI project assistant for developers used to avoid repetitive typing of commands while opening a project.

 ## Glossary